agile-ts/documentation/docs/packages/core/features/state/Properties.md

 ## `key`

-The current `key/name` of the State, which is used to uniquely identify it.
+The current `key/name` of the State, which is used for a unique identification.
 ```ts {2}
 const MY_STATE = App.createState(123, {key: 'jeffKey'});
 MY_STATE.key; // Returns 'jeffKey'
 ```
-Besides, accessing the `key`, we can also assign a new `key` through this property.
+Besides accessing the `key`, we can also assign a new `key` using this property.
 ```ts {1}
 MY_STATE.key = "myCoolState";
 MY_STATE.key; // Returns 'myCoolState'